FoxSamu/json/README.md

 ## Changelog

+### 0.5
+- **Changed base package name and artifact group from `net.shadew` to `dev.runefox`**
+- Added `merge(...)` which merges an object into the main object
+- Added `JsonNode.arrayCollector(...)` that takes a mapping function to quickly map Java objects to JSON in a `Stream`.
+- Added `JsonNode.objectCollector(...)` that takes two mapping functions to collect elements into an object.
+- Added `wrap()` to quickly wrap a node into a new array and `wrap(...)` to quickly wrap a node into a new object under a given key.
+- The `JsonNode.numberArray(...)` methods taking primitives no longer accept varargs, except for the one taking `Number` objects, because the Java compiler would find it ambiguous otherwise.
+- Fixed serializer expecting an object or array despite `FormattingConfig.anyValue` being set to true.

 ### 0.4
 - Added new methods for checking values of object elements (i.e. `isBoolean(String key)`)
 - Added `MissingKeyException` that can be thrown when a required key is missing